-Lifetime Exemption From Federal Gift Taxes
+The Lifetime Exemption From Federal Gift Taxes

-The law was only supposed to be in effect for two years, but President Obama signed the American Taxpayer Relief Act, known as ATRA, into law on January 2, 2013, making certain provisions under the TRUIRJCA permanent.
-These provisions affect federal estate taxes and gift taxes.
+The gift tax was based on the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act (TRUIRJCA) from 2010 through 2012.
+The TRUIRJCA was signed into law by President Barack Obama on December 17, 2010.
+It was only supposed to be in effect for two years, but President Barack Obama then signed the American Taxpayer Relief Act, known as ATRA, into law on Jan.
+2, 2013.

-Historical Federal Gift Tax Lifetime Exemptions and Rates
+Federal Gift Tax Lifetime Exemptions and Rates 2000—2018

 |Year||Gift Tax Exemption||Top Gift Tax Rate|

-How the Lifetime Gift Tax Exclusion Works
+How the Annual Gift Tax Exclusion Works

 The Unified Tax Credit

-If you decide not to pay the gift tax on that extra $6,000 you gave away, you must file a gift tax return anyway, Form 709.
+Here's how it works.
+If you decide not to pay the gift tax on that extra $5,000 you gave away over the annual exclusion, you must file a gift tax return anyway, Form 709.

 You would indicate on the return that you want to apply the lifetime exemption provided by the Unified Tax Credit.
 The $5,000 is then deducted from your lifetime exemption.
 You'll have $5,000 less of the Unified Tax Credit to protect your estate from estate taxation when you die.

 Of course, $5,000 would hardly be missed from the $11.4 million exemption that's available in 2019, so if you have nowhere near $11 million-plus in assets, this can be a good deal.
 But if you expect to have considerable wealth by the time you die, enough that the $11 million-plus Unified Tax Credit might not shelter your entire estate, using it to cover gifts in excess of the annual inclusion instead can cost your estate money that would otherwise go to your heirs.
 The top federal estate tax rate is also 40 percent.